the-mikedavis/lru_bench/README.md

   [Key | lists:delete(Key, List)].
 ```

-In the ets-based implementations though, we update the "ID" (a
+In the ets-based implementation though, we update the "ID" (a
 incrementing integer which identifies the order in which keys were
 inserted and accessed):